KennReinhart/alsweigard_book/README.md

    h.
 What happens if you comment out numGuesses += 1 on line 44?

         We will stuck until we guess the right digits

+2. Birthday Paradox, math simulation

+   a.
+How are birthdays represented in this program?

+         We define birthdays 1st January of 1994 in this program

+   b.
+How could you remove the maximum limit of 100 birthdays the pro gram generates?

+         in the logic (for i in range(numbers)), numbers could be set 100 or less and more

+   c.
+What error message do you get if you delete or comment out numBDays = int(response)

+         numBDays is not define, therefore the process of finding the birthdays could not happen since there is nothing to find.

+   d.
+How can you make the program display full month names, such as 'January' instead of 'Jan'?

+         easiest way if to change MONTHS[Jan] to MONTHS[JAN] or change the whole lists

+   e.
+How could you make 'X simulations run...' appear every 1,000 simula tions instead of every 10,000?

+         in this code, i change it into modulus 10, so out of 100, it should be 10 steps